Lightnet/gdcraftjs/README.md

 # gdcraftjs

+# Status:
+ * Prototyping
+ * Unstable builds.

 # Information:
   This is for godot 4.0 server, database, network and other testing.

   For handle server relay hosting server list information access.

+  It will have multiple connections to handle the loads for main server query for register relay servers, chat rooms, login, request access.
+There will different connection to handle since limited to bandwidth or loads.

   For example minecraft have two or three type of way to handle connections.